What is Dupuytren's contracture?

 The first symptom of Dupuytren's contracture is the appearance of a hard (callus-like) nodule in the palm that can bother you but typically doesn’t cause any pain.

-In the later stages of Dupuytren's contracture, tissue cords form under the palm skin that can extend to the fingers.
+In the later stages of Dupuytren's contracture, tissue cords form under the skin on the palm that can extend to the fingers.
 As these cords contract, the fingers bend closer to the palm.

 The ring finger and little finger are usually the most affected, but the middle finger may also be involved.
 Rarely, the index finger and thumb are affected.
 Both hands are susceptible to Dupuytren's contracture but generally, one of them is more severe than the other.